 8. provide a means to assess on a session-by-session basis the patient's progress and the quality of the therapeutic alliance on a regular basis;

-9. consider how each of these treatment objectives need to altered in a culturally, racially and gender sensitive fashion;
+9. consider how each of these treatment objectives need to be altered in a culturally, racially and gender sensitive fashion;

 10.engender and bolster a high empathy therapeutic alliance, and one that nurtures hope in both the patient and the treatment team.